 Rich in tradition, Halloween has no shortage of symbols and customs.
 There are many common Halloween traditions, and even more Halloween customs celebrated by many different cultural and ethnic groups.
 Halloween parties are not complete without lots of spooky decorations to set the mood.
 Here is a listing of Halloween traditions and symbols, for your enjoyment and use.

 All Hallow’s Eve – Another word for Halloween night.
 This term dates back centuries to old druid and Celtic cultures.

-Bats - Bats belong to the dark, sinister side of Halloween.
-Bats are purported to suck the blood of victims.
-Bats can turn into vampires, and vice versa.
+Bats – They own the dark, sinister side of Halloween.
+Also, bats are purported to suck the blood of victims.
+They can turn into vampires, and vice versa.
 More on bats.

 Dracula, Count Dracula – The evil lord of the castle in Transylvania.
 When the moon is full, Dracula turns into a Vampire.
 About Count Dracula